-Applicants must submit a minimum of three and no more than four letters of recommendation through the AMCAS Letters Service.
+Applicants must submit a minimum of three and no more than four letters of reference through the AMCAS Letters Service.
 Letters must come from individuals with firsthand knowledge of the applicant’s qualifications, skills, attributes and values by direct observation and who can comment on academic achievement as well as personal qualities including work ethic and motivation for a medical career.
 Two of the letters are recommended to be from faculty members who have been the applicant's undergraduate or graduate instructors or mentors, or employment supervisors in the case of non-traditional applicants.
 If students apply from a university that provides a composite letter from a premedical advisory program, the composite letter will be accepted in lieu of the two letters recommended from faculty.
 WMed expects that students will waive their right to view these letters.

-You should follow the instructions for letters of recommendation that is provided by AMCAS.
+You should follow the instructions for letters of reference that is provided by AMCAS.
 The Letters of Evaluation Working Group has released Letters of Evaluation Guidelines that aim to improve the letter writing process in order to benefit both letter writers and admissions committees.
 The guidelines are organized into two sections that describe (1) tips about how to write a letter and (2) key areas of interest to medical schools.

-The WMed Admissions Committee evaluates letters of recommendation for the following elements.
+The WMed Admissions Committee evaluates letters of reference for the following elements.
 It is not expected that any applicant will excel in each of these elements, but most applicants will demonstrate strengths in many of these elements.
 The first six elements ask for evidence, the writer should use examples that they have observed or have personal knowledge of what you have accomplished.
 The last five elements address attributes, the writer should address your personal qualities based on their observations or personal knowledge of you.

 - Evidence of cognitive readiness